learning-zone/css-basics/README.md

 **Advantages:**

 * Reduce the number of ```HTTP``` requests for multiple images (only one single request is required per spritesheet).
 But with ```HTTP2```, loading multiple images is no longer much of an issue.
-* Advance downloading of assets that won't be downloaded until needed, such as images that only appear upon `:hover` pseudo-states.
-Blinking wouldn't be seen.
+* Advance downloading of assets that won\'t be downloaded until needed, such as images that only appear upon `:hover` pseudo-states.
+Blinking wouldn\'t be seen.

 * When you have multiple images/ icons, browser makes separate call to the server for each one of them. sprite is a technique to combine all/ some of them (usually similar one in terms of type of image.
 For example, you will put jpg in one sprite) in one image.
 To display the icon you set height, width and background position.